 The team can assist you with finding the right instrument for your idea and give you advice for your application.
 We also try to share all information on upcoming activities, trends & developments and studies done on this website.
-If you would like to receive updates (newsletter) or if you have any questions on the agriculture sector in Tanzania and how the team can be of assistance to you, kindly send an e-mail to firstname.lastname@example.org
+If you would like to receive updates (newsletter) or if you have any questions on the agriculture sector in Kenya and how the team can be of assistance to you, kindly send an e-mail to firstname.lastname@example.org

 Ingrid Korving - Agriculture Counselor